-Figula Pincészet (location; 30 hectares / 74 acres plus purchased grapes; [email protected]; +36 30 662 4332): Figula is a famous winemaking dynasty in Hungary; the late Mihály Figula helped restore the reputation of Balaton wines in post-communist Hungary and currently his sons, Mihály and János, are in charge of the ever-expanding family business with 300,000 bottles of annual sales.
+Figula Pincészet (location; 30 hectares / 74 acres plus purchased grapes; [email protected]; +36 30 662 4332): Figula is a famous winemaking dynasty in Hungary; the late Mihály Figula helped restore the reputation of Balaton wines in post-communist Hungary and currently his sons, Mihály and János, are in charge of the ever-expanding family business with 300,000 bottles of annual production.
 Instead of chasing contemporary trends, they’re most focused on highlighting Balaton’s diverse soil: Every year, they put out olaszrizlings that are produced identically but come from different vineyards so as to show the power of the terroir.
 If you like rosés, you shouldn’t miss their 2018 Bella Róza, a captivating wine with a more intense flavor and color than your typical rosé.

-Jásdi Pince (location; 17 hectares / 42 acres plus purchased grapes; [email protected]; +36 30 733 0113): This winery once belonged to Archbishop János Ranolder, an enlightened 19th-century feudal landlord who was known to make the best wines of Balaton.
+Jásdi Pince (location; 17 hectares / 42 acres plus purchased grapes; [email protected]; +36 30 733 0113): This winery once belonged to Archbishop János Ranolder, an enlightened 19th-century feudal landlord, who was known to make the best wines of Balaton.
 István Jásdi purchased the run-down building in 1998 and has been meticulously renovating and expanding it since, with an abiding respect for its famous history.
 Their olaszrizling from the Lőczedomb vineyard is a must-try, coming from a red sandstone soil rich in iron and quarts, while “Ranolder Fehér” is a fascinating blend of furmint and olaszrizling — though vanished from Balaton, the furmint grape used to be common in the days of János Ranolder.

 Homola Pincészet (location; 15 hectares plus purchased grapes; [email protected]; +36 20 449 9365): Homola is best known in Hungary as the host of the popular summer jazz festival, Paloznaki Jazzpiknik, but the winery itself is a serious operation, selling more than 100,000 bottles a year.
 Their “100%” line comprises easygoing wines made in steel tanks and imparting fresh, fruity flavors.
-Oenophiles tend to get more excited about Homola’s elegant and precise Sáfránkert-vineyard olaszrizling, and the wonderful kékfrankos, or blaufränkisch, from Tihany (little red wine is made in Balaton, which makes it all the more impressive).
-Homola’s head winemaker is the widely respected Attila Homonna, who splits his time between here and Tokaj, where he tends to his own vineyards.
+Oenophiles tend to get more excited about Homola’s elegant and precise Sáfránkert-vineyard olaszrizling, and the wonderful kékfrankos, or blaufränkisch, from Tihany (little red wine is made in Balaton, which makes this wine all the more interesting).
+Homola’s head winemaker is the respected Attila Homonna, who splits his time between here and Tokaj, where he tends to his own vineyards.

 The winemakers — Badacsony region

 Villa Sandahl (location; 10 hectares / 25 acres; [email protected]; +36 70 368 8013): During a 2004 trip, the Swedish Sandahl brothers were so taken with the beauty of Badacsony that they later purchased a panoramic vineyard on the hillside.
-To realize their vision, they accumulated a total of ten hectares and replanted them with riesling — regular riesling, not olaszrizling — believing that the mineral-rich soil of Badacsony in combination with the Meditarranean warmth of the south-facing vineyards may produce something memorable.
+To realize their vision, they accumulated ten hectares and replanted them with riesling — regular riesling, not olaszrizling — believing that the mineral-rich soil of Badacsony in combination with the Meditarranean warmth of the south-facing vineyards may produce something memorable.
 With the help of an Alsatian winemaker and with an unquestioning dedication to quality, they’ve honed their skills over the years and today Villa Sandahl’s wines are known to be extremely well-balanced with a vibrant acidity and a touch of residual sugar.